KrysRoss/HW4-Quiz-App/README.md

 Screenshots:

-I attempted to attach screenshots to this read me but was unssuccessful
+I attempted to attach screenshots to this read me but was unsuccessful